MvvvD/crew-management/README.md

   "task" : "currentTask", (VARCHAR(800))
   "taskTimestamp" : "taskTimestamp", (DATETIME)
 }

+  Employee **doesn't** have separate a "task load status" field.
+Available Employee has currentTask set to **null**.
+This can be achieved using /tasks/{id}/finished endpoint with HTTP PUT method.
+This endpoint doesn't require body, so it can be used, for example, with a button.
+Setting task to an empty string **won't** change status to available. **Employee with empty string as a task will be treated as busy.**

-* employeegdpr
+### employeegdpr

 {
   "id" : "id", (INT)
   "firstName" : "firstName", (VARCHAR(40))
   "role" : "role", (VARCHAR(40))
   "task" : "currentTask", (VARCHAR(800))
   }

+Employeegdpr is employee entity stripped from sensitive data.

-* task
+### task
 {
   "id" : "id", (INT)
   "taskDesc" : "description", (VARCHAR(800))
   "employeeId" : "employeeId", (INT)
   "taskTimestamp" : "startTimestamp", (DATETIME)
   "finishTimestamp" : "finishTimestamp", (DATETIME)
   }

+Employeegdpr and task are **read-only** entities.
+Task only occur in tasks repository/archive as entry of a list.

-* current_task
+### current_task
   {
 "currentTask" : "taskContent", (VARCHAR(800))
 }

-Employeegdpr and task are **read-only** entities.
-Employeegdpr is basically employee entity stripped from sensitive data.
-Current_task is workaround for updating an employee with new task using request body that is as small as possible, simplifying said body to single field.
+Current_task is workaround for **updating an employee with new task using request body** that is as small as possible, simplifying said body to single field.

-Employee **doesn't** have separate "task load status" field.
-Available Employee has currentTask set to **null**.
-This can be achieved using /tasks/{id}/finished endpoint with HTTP PUT method.
-This endpoint doesn't require body, so it can be wired, for example, to a button.
-Setting task to an empty string **won't** change status to available. **Employee with empty string as a task will be treated as busy.**

 ## Roles: